wfaugust/wfaugust.github.io/_pages/1about.md

 permalink: /about/
 ---

-A random tech girl who majored in physics is now stuck in finance.
+A random girl who majored in physics is now stuck in finance.

 ****